-Eddy Steinhauer is a multidisciplinary visual artist and curator based in Berlin, Germany.
-With an MA from Central Washington University and an MFA from the Yale School of Art and Architecture (1997), he has held teaching and lecturing positions at institutions such as Colgate College, Hudson County Community College, Montclair State University, and Stevens Institute of Technology.
-He is currently a sculpture professor at Bard College Berlin.
+Edouard Steinhauer (B: Port-au-Prince, Haiti.) is a multidisciplinary visual artist based in Berlin, Germany.
+With an MA from Central Washington University and an MFA from the Yale School of Art and Architecture, he has held adjunct and visiting artist positions at institutions such as Hudson County Community College NJ, Montclair State University NJ, Stevens Institute of Technology NJ, Colgate College NY, and Bard College Berlin.

-Steinhauer’s work interrogates the entanglements of history, politics, and the shifting realities of Blackness in contemporary society.
-Drawing from science fiction, mythology, and cultural memory, his sculptures, installations, and mixed-media assemblages reframe the narratives that have long defined and constrained perceptions of the Black body.
-Through a fusion of digital media, found objects, and traditional sculptural techniques, he forges visually arresting works that confront dominant histories while gesturing toward radical, expansive futures.
+Steinhauer’s work interrogates the entanglements of main stream historical narratives, political landscapes, and the shifting realities defining Blackness in contemporary society.
+Drawing from his own personal background, science fiction, and Popular Black Cultural, his sculptures, installations, and mixed-media assemblages reframe the narratives that have long defined and constrained perceptions of the Black body.
+Through a fusion of digital media, found objects, and traditional sculptural techniques, he forges visually arresting works that confront dominant narratives while gesturing toward radical, expansive futures.

 Steinhauer’s work has been exhibited in major institutions, including The International Monetary Fund in Washington, DC; The Black History Museum in Richmond, VA; The New Museum of Contemporary Art in New York; The Patricia & Phillip Frost Art Museum in Miami, FL; The McKenna Museum of African-American Art in New Orleans, LA; The Museum of Contemporary African Diaspora Art in Brooklyn, NY; Teckningsmuseet in Laholm, Sweden; and The Grand Rapids Art Museum in Grand Rapids, MI.
 His contributions to contemporary art continue to push boundaries, offering nuanced perspectives on the shifting landscapes of identity, history, and representation.